 Power to Fly is a digital nomad jobs website focused on helping women get more technical roles in businesses.
 They have a huge remote job board in areas like engineering, product and design, marketing, and more.

 They also have free career training available and seem to genuinely care about getting more women in diverse roles.

-Remote OK has a lot of roles in their remote job board.
+Remote OK has a lot of roles in their remote job board, many of which will appeal to digital nomads looking to pack their bags and travel the world.
 Jobs range from marketing, design, customer support, and more.

 According to their website, they have over 32,000 jobs available at the time of writing.
-There’s a lot to look through, and it’s possible to find the right remote job for you here.
+There’s a lot to look through, and it’s possible to find the right digital nomad job for you on this website.